The Bandwagon Effect and Why People Follow the Crowd

 1. Examples of the bandwagon effect include:

-- Gaming: Similar to pop music, published charts of sales of individual games can have a huge impact on the popularity of games.
-In July 2016, Pokemon Go, a new smartphone app incorporating virtual reality become a global phenomena as more and more people wanted to involved in a novel new game.
+- Similar to pop music, published charts of sales of individual games can have a huge impact on the popularity of games.
+In July 2016, Pokemon Go, a new smartphone app incorporating virtual reality become a global phenomena.
 As the app was released in one country or region at time it also benefited from the scarcity heuristic.

-- Drinks.
-Where drinks become part of the fashion of socialising, such as vodka, brands can benefit from the bandwagon effect when popularity is all that counts.
+- Where drinks become part of the fashion of socialising, such as vodka.
+Brands can benefit from the bandwagon effect when popularity is all that counts.

-- Stock Market Bubbles: Stock market and asset bubbles occur when people stop using their own judgement and rely on the wisdom of the crowd.
-People wrongly assume that other investors must have knowledge they don’t and also they seek to avoid regret (which they might feel if they don’t follow the crowd).
+- Stock market and asset bubbles occur when people stop using their own judgement and rely on the wisdom of the crowd.
+People wrongly assume that other investors must have knowledge they don’t.
+They seek to avoid regret (which they might feel if they don’t follow the crowd).

-- Fashion: Sales of clothes, shoes and other fashion items are highly responsive to their perceived or actual popularity.
-People love to buy clothes that are perceived to be the latest style to demonstrate they are keeping up with the latest trends.
+- Sales of clothes, shoes and other fashion items are highly responsive to their popularity.
+People love to buy clothes that are the latest style to demonstrate that they are keeping up with the latest trends.

 The bandwagon effect demonstrates the importance of social influence and implicit motivations on human behaviour.
 This includes the power of social-norms, customs, traditions, and a desire to conform and belong to groups that are integral to our social networks.
 Some of the factors that contribute to the bandwagon effect include:

-People are loss averse, they are more concerned about a loss than a gain of the same size.
-This is partly because of the fear of missing as regret is a powerful and deeply unpleasant emotion.
-When everyone else appears to be doing something we can become anxious that we are missing out on something valuable and our loss aversion motivates us to join in.
+People that are loss averse, are more concerned about a loss than a gain of the same size.
+This is partly because of the fear of missing out.
+Regret is a powerful and deeply unpleasant emotion.
+When everyone else appears to be doing something we can become anxious that we are missing out on something valuable.
+Our loss aversion motivates us to join in.